-In 1976, the Gainesville Police Department under Chief Nolen Freeman celebrates the US Bicentennial with a special GPD shoulder patch for their uniforms temporarily replacing the standard blue background with yellow lettering and trim and an orange State of Florida with a white background with red and blue trim and lettering “All-American City” patch.
-The Department now consisted of 101 sworn Patrol Officer, who answered 45,394 calls for service.
-The road Officers were supported by the Department’s 97 civilian staff members.
+In 1976, the Gainesville Police Department under Chief Nolen Freeman celebrated the US Bicentennial with a special GPD shoulder patch for their uniforms.
+This patch temporarily replaced the standard blue background with yellow lettering and trim and an orange State of Florida with a white background that consisted of red and blue trim and words “All-American City” on the patch.
+The department now consisted of 101 sworn patrol officers who answered 45,394 calls for service.
+The road officers were supported by the department’s 97 civilian staff members.

 In 1980, Chief Atkins Warren became the first African-American Chief of the Gainesville Police Department.
 Chief Warren oversaw the construction of a new addition to the police station and an additional property storage building in 1983.
-The new police station was built as an expansion that increased the 19,000 square foot existing building to a 51,000 square foot building, and utilized the site of the old Mayflower building, which was razed to make room for the addition.
-By 1983 the Department consisted of 175 sworn Patrol Officers and answered 155,515 calls for service.
+The new police station was built as an expansion that increased the 19,000 square foot existing building to a 51,000 square foot building.
+It also utilized the site of the old Mayflower building, which was razed to make room for the addition.
+By 1983, the department consisted of 175 sworn patrol officers and answered 155,515 calls for service.

-In 1985, Chief Wayland Clifton, Jr., initiated a Community-Oriented Policing in the City of Gainesville.
-The COP program placed Police substations in the high crime neighborhoods and combined the resources of the Police Department with those of other social service agencies to work one-on-one with the citizens of the neighborhood in an effort to rid the area of crime.
-Chief Clifton also combined the Police and Fire dispatch operations and relocated them in the Gainesville Police Department.
+In 1985, Chief Wayland Clifton, Jr., initiated Community-Oriented Policing in the City of Gainesville.
+The COP program placed police substations in the high crime neighborhoods and combined the resources of the Police Department with those of other social service agencies to work one-on-one with the citizens of the neighborhood in an effort to rid the area of crime.
+Chief Clifton also combined the police and fire dispatch operations and relocated them in the Gainesville Police Department.
 This move decreased the response times of 911 emergency calls and other calls for service.
 Chief Clifton was recognized internationally as the 1993 recipient of the Webber Seavey Award for crime prevention techniques now being used throughout the United States.

-In 1987, the Police Service Technician program was implemented as a 3 year pilot program designed to assist the Patrol Officers in the field working minor traffic crashes, burglaries, forgeries, parking enforcement, school crossing guard duties, crime scene processing and other essential Police functions to allow the Patrol Officers to be proactive in their zones and available for calls for service involving arrest or danger.
-The program fielded 19 members.
-The program was so successful that it was taken on as a full time program which continues today as an integral part of the Department’s Patrol Division force.
+In 1987, the Police Service Technician (PST) program was implemented as a three-year pilot program designed to assist patrol officers in the field.
+The PSTs worked minor traffic crashes, burglaries, forgeries, parking enforcement, school crossing guard duties, crime scene processing, and other essential police functions.
+This allowed patrol officers to be proactive in their zones and available for calls for service involving arrest or danger.
+The program fielded 19 members and was so successful that it was taken on as a full time program which continues today as an integral part of the department’s Patrol Division force.

-In 1990, Alachua County and the City of Gainesville were rocked by the brutal serial murders of 6 college students within and just outside the City limits during the short span of three days August 26-28, at the beginning of the Fall term at the University of Florida.
-The Student Homicide Task Force was created and assumed control of the GPD Multipurpose room as offices and a command center for a period of approximately 2 years.
+In 1990, Alachua County and the City of Gainesville were rocked by the brutal serial murders of six college students.
+The murders occurred within and just outside the city limits during the short span of three days, August 26-28, at the beginning of the fall term at the University of Florida.
+The Student Homicide Task Force was created and assumed control of the GPD multipurpose room as offices and a command center for a period of approximately two years.
 The Task Force consisted of members of the Gainesville Police Department, the Alachua County Sheriff’s Office, the University of Florida Police Department, and the Florida Department of Law Enforcement who investigated the murder cases and followed up on leads which led to the final arrest and later conviction of the murderer.
-The National and International press exposure of the case prompted Chief Clifton to create the position of Public Information Officer which was assumed by Lieutenant Sadie Darnell.
+The national and international press exposure of the case prompted Chief Clifton to create the position of Public Information Officer, which was assumed by Lieutenant Sadie Darnell.

-In 1991, while still investigating the Student Homicide cases the City of Gainesville suffered a serial arsonist who targeted 3 local churches within the City limits.
-A Church Arson Task Force was created that consisted of the Gainesville Police Department, The Gainesville Fire Department, The State of Florida Fire Marshall, and the Florida Department of Law Enforcement.
+In 1991, while still investigating the student homicide cases, Gainesville suffered a serial arsonist who targeted three local churches within the city limits.
+A Church Arson Task Force was created that consisted of the Gainesville Police Department, the Gainesville Fire Department, the State of Florida Fire Marshall, and the Florida Department of Law Enforcement.
 The investigation led to the arrest and conviction of the suspect.

-In 1994, the Gainesville Police Department acquires 2 surplus military OH-6 helicopters.
+In 1994, the Gainesville Police Department acquired two surplus military OH-6 helicopters.
 One helicopter was refurbished for use with the other retained for replacement parts.
-Chief Clifton created the GPD Aviation Unit and it begins regular proactive aviation patrols and assists in county wide searches.
+Chief Clifton created the GPD Aviation Unit, and it began regular proactive aviation patrols while assisting in county-wide searches.

-Under Chief Clifton, the Gainesville Police Department grew to over 240 sworn officers, with 120 patrol vehicles, 50 plain vehicles, 4 crime scene vehicles, 10 motorcycles, and 1 helicopter.
+Under Chief Clifton, the Gainesville Police Department grew to over 240 sworn officers, with 120 patrol vehicles, 50 plain vehicles, four crime scene vehicles, 10 motorcycles, and one helicopter.

-In 1996, Chief Donald Shinnamon replaces Chief Clifton.
-Chief Shinnamon responded to citizen complaints of open air drug markets in the City and re-organized the Gainesville Police Department narcotics enforcement to a high profile crack down on “open air drug markets” targeting the street level dealers and their customers.
+In 1996, Chief Donald Shinnamon replaced Chief Clifton.
+Chief Shinnamon responded to citizen complaints of open air drug markets in the city.
+He reorganized the Gainesville Police Department narcotics enforcement to a high profile crack down on “open air drug markets” targeting the street level dealers and their customers.

-Also in 1996, the Gainesville Police Department and the Alachua County Sheriff’s Office combined their Aviation Units into the Joint Aviation Unit in an effort to make the unit more cost efficient and mission effective.
+Also in 1996, the Gainesville Police Department and the Alachua County Sheriff’s Office combined their Aviation Units by creating the Joint Aviation Unit (JAU).
+This effort made the unit more cost efficient and mission effective.
 The JAU can field a full time pilot and Tactical Flight Officer and the capability for dual flight mission.
-The JAU share regular proactive aviation patrols and assists in searches county wide.
+The JAU share regular proactive aviation patrols and assists in searches countywide.

 In 1998, Chief Shinnamon created the Gainesville Police Department Mounted Unit consisting of three trained police horses, a stable, an annex building and hitching post using forfeiture funds.

-In 2001, the Crime Analysis Unit increased its capabilities into crime mapping and statistical analysis to identify problem areas within the City which Patrol then develops a plan to correct the problem with Community input.
-The CAU members have had extensive training in analyzing crime trends and have been awarded Nationally for their efforts.
+In 2001, the Crime Analysis Unit increased its capabilities into crime mapping and statistical analysis to identify problem areas within the city.
+This method currently aides patrol by developing a plan to correct the problem with community input.
+The CAU members have had extensive training in analyzing crime trends and have been awarded nationally for their efforts.

-Also in 2004, construction began on the new Reichart House building, a 5,800 square foot building to house and train troubled youths from the community identified by the court, family or Department Officers as needing an alternative to the direction their current lifestyle would lead them.
-The Gainesville Police Department Public Information Office created a television and radio show called Police Beat which provides the Citizens of Gainesville with information on what GPD is doing in their Community and interactions with the specialty units within the Department.
-A Citizen’s Academy was created which allows Citizens to attend a certificate course which exposes them to their Police Department including the ability to ride along with an Officer.
+Also in 2004, construction began on the new 5,800 square foot Reichert House building to house and train troubled youths from the community.
+These youths were identified by the court, family or department officers as needing an alternative to the direction their current lifestyle would lead them.
+The Gainesville Police Department Public Information Office created a television and radio show called Police Beat.
+The show provides citizens of Gainesville with information on what GPD is doing in their community and highlights specialty unit interactions within the department.
+A Citizen’s Academy was created which allows citizens to participate in a certified course that exposes them to their police department, including the ability to ride along with an officer.

-The 2004, hurricane season targeted Gainesville with each of the 3 major Hurricanes that hit Florida (Charlie, Frances, Jeanne) tracking partially or directly over Gainesville causing power outages and down trees.
-The Police Department mobilized chain saw brigades which cleared the roadways to allow road access for the numerous calls for service and the Gainesville Regional Utilities line crews and clean-up crews to follow.
+The 2004 hurricane season targeted Gainesville with each of the three major hurricanes that hit Florida (Charlie, Frances, Jeanne) tracking partially or directly over Gainesville causing power outages and down trees.
+The police department mobilized chain saw brigades which cleared the roadways to allow road access for the numerous calls for service.
+This also enabled the Gainesville Regional Utilities line crews and clean-up crews to follow.

-In 2006, the empty Voyles Appliances/Walker Furniture building at 413 NW 8th Avenue, was purchased and renovated into the Gainesville Police Department Administration building as part of the first phase of a building renovation for the 721 NW 6th Street building.
-The Chief’s Office, Personnel Section, Records Section, Information Technology Section, Court Liaison, Front desk, and Community Services Section were transferred into the Administration building.
+In 2006, the empty Voyles Appliances/Walker Furniture building at 413 NW 8th Avenue was purchased and renovated into the Gainesville Police Department Administration building.
+This was part of the first phase of a building renovation for the 721 NW 6th Street building.
+The Chief’s Office, Personnel Section, Records Section, Information Technology Section, Court Liaison, front desk, and Community Services Section were temporarily transferred into the administration building.